Ph.D., Harvard University, 2002

 - Place and Space

 Barbara R. Ambros is a professor in East Asian Religions in the Department of Religious Studies at the University of North Carolina at Chapel Hill.
 Her research on Japanese Religions has focused on gender studies, human-animal relationships, and place and space.

 She has published in journals such as the Japanese Journal of Religious Studies, Religions, Monumenta Nipponica, Asian Ethnology, Material Religion, and Asian Cultural Studies.
 Her book publications include Le donne nell’ordine monastico buddhista (Myo Edizioni, 2019), Women in Japanese Religions (New York University Press, 2015), Bones of Contention: Animals and Religion in Contemporary Japan (University of Hawai‘i Press, 2012), and Emplacing a Pilgrimage: The Early Modern Ōyama Cult and Regional Religion (Harvard University Asia Center, 2008).

-She has been serving as co-chair of the Animals and Religion Group of the American Academy of Religion since 2014.
-She served as the co-chair of the Japanese Religions Group at the American Academy of Religion from 2008 to 2014 and as the President for the Study of Japanese Religions from 2008 to 2011.
+She served as the co-chair of the Animals and Religion Group of the American Academy of Religion from 2014 to 2021, the co-chair of the Japanese Religions Group at the American Academy of Religion from 2008 to 2014, and the President for the Study of Japanese Religions from 2008 to 2011.
 She has held fellowships from the American Council of Learned Societies, the National Humanities Center, UNC’s Institute of Arts and Humanities, the Japanese Society for the Promotion of Science, the Japanese Ministry of Education, and the German Academic Exchange Service.